 So how can a creative writer use setting and scenery to further offset, augment, or reflect the action of the plot?
 Although we’re going to be exploring this issue in terms of fiction, these techniques work for nonfiction as well.
 These craft techniques work in all genres: poetry, stories, personal essays, memoir, and books.
+Suppose you’re writing a novel that is set in the Deep South in 1955 and your protagonist is an immigrant facing prejudice and roadblocks at every turn.
 102 Resources for Fiction Writing « Here to Create.
 UPDATE 1/10: Dead links removed, new links added, as well as Revision and Tools and Software sections.

 Are you still stuck for ideas for National Novel Writing Month?
 Or are you working on a novel at a more leisurely pace?
 6 Ways to Create Riveting Conflict in Your Story.
 Who says conflict is a bad thing?
 Who says world peace is the most important goal of humanity?
 Who says arguing with your little brother when you’re a kid means you’ll grow up to be an ill-mannered ruffian?